ZF eyes sale of stake in Sweden's Haldex, ending ownership stalemate

-STOCKHOLM, Sept 12 (Reuters) - Germany’s ZF Friedrichshafen said on Thursday it would look to sell its 20% stake in brake systems maker Haldex in a move which could break the ownership deadlock in the Swedish firm dating back to a bidding war in 2017.
+STOCKHOLM (Reuters) - Germany’s ZF Friedrichshafen ZFF.UL said on Thursday it would look to sell its 20% stake in brake systems maker Haldex (HLDX.ST) in a move which could break the ownership deadlock in the Swedish firm dating back to a bidding war in 2017.

 Car parts supplier ZF said in a statement it was making good progress with its new strategic focus in the commercial brakes area.
 “As a result of this, ZF is considering options to divest its stake in Haldex AB, subject to market conditions,” it said.